oneapi-src/level-zero-spec/scripts/core/INTRO.rst

 exception of those that could be used for side-channel attacks.
 The systems administrator can tighten/relax the default permissions.

-See the “Sysman” programming guide for more details.
+See the "Sysman" programming guide for more details.